 Social studies courses cover in-depth American and world history, international and domestic politics, and global geography.
 You will examine unique topics, such as ethnic and minority issues and cultural anthropology, and make connections between historical events and political, economic, sociological, and cultural factors.
 Along with education courses that will help you improve your teaching methods, you’ll take adolescent and education psychology classes to learn about mental development and effective teaching practices.

-Social studies education students take additional history electives and complete one of the following concentrations:
+Social Studies Education majors take additional history electives and complete one of the following required concentrations:

 - Geographical Perspectives: Learn how geography has impacted history and the development and expansion of civilization.

-- Government and Citizenship: Gain an understanding of the functions of government and citizens’ roles and responsibilities.
+- Government and Citizenship: Gain an understanding of governmental functions and citizens’ roles and responsibilities.

 - Psychology: Study the inner workings of the mind and learn how it affects human behavior.
 Students choosing this concentration can earn additional certification to teach psychology in secondary schools even though this is not a psychology education degree.